kubernetes/enhancements/keps/sig-storage/2639-secret-protection/README.md

 ## Design Details

-This feature would be able to implement by the same way to pv-protection/pvc-protection.
+This feature would be able to implement in the same way as `pv-protection/pvc-protection`.
+Protection logics for in-tree resources and out-of-tree resources are separeted and independently work.
+It is due to the restriction that CRDs can't be handled from in-tree controller.

+- In-tree resources(`Pod` and `PersistentVolume`):
   - The deletion is blocked by using newly introduced `kubernetes.io/secret-protection` finalizer,
-- The finalizer will be added on creation of the secret by using admission controller,
+  - The `kubernetes.io/secret-protection` finalizer will be added on creation of the secret by using admission controller for in-tree resources,
-- The finalizer will be deleted by newly introduced `secret-protection-controller` by checking whether the secret is in-use, on every change(Create/Update/Delete) events for secrets and related resrouces.
+  - The `kubernetes.io/secret-protection` finalizer will be deleted by newly introduced in-tree `secret-protection-controller` by checking whether the secret is in-use, on every change(Create/Update/Delete) events for secrets and related resources.
+- Out-of-tree resources(`VolumeSnapshot`):
+  - The deletion is blocked by using newly introduced `snapshot.storage.kubernetes.io/secret-protection` finalizer,
+  - The `snapshot.storage.kubernetes.io/secret-protection` finalizer will be added on creation of the secret by using admission controller for `VolumeSnapshot`,
+  - The `snapshot.storage.kubernetes.io/secret-protection` finalizer will be deleted by newly introduced out-of-tree `secret-protection-volumesnapshot-controller` by checking whether the secret is in-use, on every change(Create/Update/Delete) events for secrets and related resources.

+Feature gate `SecretInUseProtection` is shared between in-tree and out-of-tree.
+Therefore, users won't be able to choose enabling secret portection for either in-tree or out-of-tree.
+On the other hand, users that doesn't install `VolumeSnapshot` feature won't be affected by secret protection for `VolumeSnapshot`.

 ### Test Plan